reactive-tech/kubegres/README.md

 **Features**

-* It creates a cluster of PostgreSql servers with data replication enabled: it creates a Primary PostgreSql pod and a number of Replica PostgreSql pods and replicates primary's database in real-time to Replica pods.
+* It creates a cluster of PostgreSql servers with [Streaming Replication](https://wiki.postgresql.org/wiki/Streaming_Replication) enabled: it creates a Primary PostgreSql pod and a number of Replica PostgreSql pods and replicates primary's database in real-time to Replica pods.

 * It manages fail-over: if a Primary PostgreSql crashes, it automatically promotes a Replica PostgreSql as a Primary.